-When you purchase a domain name then you have right to use it and transfer it anywhere.
+When you purchase a domain name then you have the right to use it and transfer it anywhere.
 For example, if you purchased your domain name from Godaddy and your web hosting from Bluehost.
-You can move your domain name in your web hosting company.
+You can move your domain name to your web hosting company.
 It is very easy to manage and renew.

 You can do that very easily.
 To do this, both companies have step by step instructions, you can follow these steps to transfer your domain name to a different company.